 Rodney N. Lanthorne DIRECTOR Kyocera International, Inc., President (Ret.)

-Dr. Magda Marquet DIRECTOR Ajinamoto Althea, Co-Founder
+Dr. Magda Marquet DIRECTOR Ajinomoto Althea, Co-Founder

 Ray McKewon DIRECTOR Xceptional Music Co., President